AgentLee/ScavengAR-Hunt/README.md

     - Write to databse
 - Test first person mode rather than moving the player ship.

+### 2/27/18
+So a lot of my time was spent working on the ground plane.
+I realized really late that this was unsupported on a lot of devices.
+I resorted back to the image target AR experience.

+Classic Space Invaders is level one.
+Drones flying around will be level two.
+Added a simple professor page that loads a power up.
+I have to write a manager script for the entire game in order for this to have any effect.

+**TODO**
+- RNG for enemy shots.

 ## Resources
 - [Unity 2017.3](https://unity3d.com/)
 - [Vuforia](https://www.vuforia.com/)